OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 The second parameter is an object that contains the ID of the new binding being created.
 If an ID is not specified, one is generated automatically.

-The anonymous function passed into the function as the third _callback_ parameter is executed when the creation of the binding is complete.
+The anonymous function passed into the method as the third _callback_ parameter is executed when the creation of the binding is complete.
 When the callback function executes, the [AsyncResult] object contains the status of the call and the newly created binding.

 Figure 1 shows the built-in range selection prompt in Excel.